jht243/weight_loss_quiz/golden-prompts.md

-# Golden Prompt Set - Rental Property Calculator
+# Golden Prompt Set - Auto Loan Calculator

-This document contains test prompts to validate the Rental Property Calculator connector's metadata and behavior.
+This document contains test prompts to validate the Auto Loan Calculator connector's metadata and behavior.

 ## Purpose
 Use these prompts to test: